King Kong Lives poster

 The inciting incident occurs at 13 minutes when Lady Kong is captured and brought to the facility.
 The presence of a mate gives Kong a reason to survive and creates hope for the operation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Dr. Franklin performs the risky artificial heart transplant on Kong.
+This demonstrates the protagonist's commitment to Dr. Franklin performs the risky artificial heart transplant on Kong.
 The surgery succeeds, and Kong awakens with a chance at new life., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, The military corners Kong and opens fire.
 Kong is shot multiple times protecting Lady Kong.
 He collapses, apparently dead, while Lady Kong is captured.
-The whiff of death: Kong sacrifices himself for his mate., reveals the protagonist at their lowest point.
+The whiff of death: Kong sacrifices himself for his mate., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 Kong's artificial heart restarts.
 He revives with renewed purpose, driven by the need to save Lady Kong and their unborn child.
 Amy and Hank choose to help him, fully committing to the Kongs' freedom., demonstrating the transformation achieved throughout the journey.